Providers

 The client needs to build the full RPC name by itself

 (here “my_service_say_hello”).
-The on
+The on function, which

-binds a RemoteFunction
+binds a RemoteFunction with an Address, takes

-an optional provider_id
+an optional provider_id argument.

 Important